diskoverdata/diskover-docs/source_files/user_media_edition_xytech_plugins.md

 #### Order Status Analytics Within Diskover

 Business context metadata allows for granular and powerful analytics with information relevant to your business.
+Once the Xytech attributes are indexed by Diskover, they can be used in various [reporting tools](https://docs.diskoverdata.com/diskover_user_guide/#analytics).

 Below are examples of analytics using Diskover's [Reports](https://docs.diskoverdata.com/diskover_user_guide/#reports) feature.

 ##### Top Results by Manager